What is Formula One 1 - F1? The Rules of Formula One 1 - F1 Explained.

 Formula One (F1):

-to cross the finish line after completing a certain number of laps around a track".
+"The object of the race is to be the first to cross the finish line after completing a certain number of laps around a track".

-, more commonly known as F1 is the most popular auto racing sport in the world, and is the highest level of single seat car racing.
+Formula One , more commonly known as F1 is the most popular auto racing sport in the world, and is the highest level of single seat car racing.
 F1 is contested in a varying number of races throughout a calendar year, and each race is known as a Grand Prix.
 Drivers will drive a specially designed race car that is designed to go around a race track in as fast a time as possible.

 The Rules of Formula One 1 - F1 Explained.